express-rate-limit/express-rate-limit/README.md

 A `req.rateLimit` property is added to all requests with the `limit`, `current`, and `remaining` number of requests and, if the store provides it, a `resetTime` Date object.
 These may be used in your application code to take additional actions or inform the user of their status.

-The property name can be configured with the configuration option `reqRateLimitParam`
+The property name can be configured with the configuration option `requestPropertyName`

 ## Configuration options